YuuichiNakamura/nuttx-task-tracer-doc/NuttXTaskTracer.md

 - `-<irqnum>` : Remove the specified IRQ number from the filter.

-If the parameter is not specified, display the current filter settings as the follows.
+If no command parameters are specified, display the current filter settings as the follows.

 Example:
 ```